TerribleDev/blog.terribledev.io.hexo/source/_posts/VS-2017-best-extensions-on-launch.md

 ## Razor tooling extension

 Ok so, incase you didn't hear.
 The AspNet team was unable to get all the razor tooling done in time to ship with VS 2017!
 Don't fret though, they have published an extension called the [Razor tooling extension](https://marketplace.visualstudio.com/items?itemName=ms-madsk.RazorLanguageServices).
 This provides a very rich experience with razor, and will ultimately let you refactor multiple razor files with ease!
+The biggest feature of this, is the TagHelper tools.
+This extension understands what TagHelpers you have in scope, and appropriately highlights, them and auto-completes the properties.

 ## Project file tools

 Ok so this ones name is a little ambiguous.
 The [project file tools](https://marketplace.visualstudio.com/items?itemName=ms-madsk.ProjectFileTools) extension allows your nuget packages to auto complete when editing the new csproj files, akin to what we had with project.json.
-In the new world, your nuget packages are declared inside the csproj, and this just provides intellisense on what packages, and version are avalible.
+In the new world, your nuget packages are declared inside the csproj, and this just provides intellisense on what packages, and version are available.
+This is an awesome experience, to keep me inside VS, and not in [nuget.org](https://nuget.org)

 ## Roslynator